Differential transcendence of Bell numbers and relatives: a Galois theoretic approach: Main result: Strong differential transcendence for first-order difference equations

-The next theorem generalizes \cite[Thm.~1.2]{Adamczewski-Dreyfus-Hardouin} for order-$1$ difference equations, in the case called $S_\infty$ in \emph{loc.cit}.
-It should be the first step of a generalization of the results in~\cite{Adamczewski-Dreyfus-Hardouin} to higher-order difference equations (in case~$S_\infty$).
+The next theorem generalizes \cite[Thm.~2]{Nishioka_note_1984}, where the author proves a similar statement for the differential transcendence over $\K_0$.
+It should be the first step of a generalization of \cite[Thm.~1.2]{Adamczewski-Dreyfus-Hardouin} to higher-order difference equations (in the case called $S_\infty$ in \emph{loc.~cit}).